 If you can somehow afford a HoloLens, all of your models can be interacted with and viewed in augmented reality, letting you walk around 3D objects in your living room, as if you were in your own personal sculpture museum.

 While Microsoft showed off a few other new features in the new Windows 10 update - namely the ability to livestream games and easily share files and get in touch with your most important contacts - its 3D creation tools were by far the most impressive.

-The update will be free for all Windows 10 users in summer 2017, though Windows Insiders can test it out from next week.
+The update will be free for all Windows 10 users in spring 2017, though Windows Insiders can test it out from next week.